cs230-group31/project-spleego/README.md

 Please review all commits made by other members in the group.
 Should you disagree with how something has been programmed, please leave a comment on the merge request.

+## After Merge Requests

+Please ensure to delete the branch from both Github and your local system before starting new work.